On Jordan-H\"older series of some locally analytic representations: Introduction

 \section{Introduction}

 Let $L$ be a finite extension of $\Qp$ and let $G = \bG(L)$ be the group of $L$-valued points of a split connected reductive algebraic group $\bG$ over $L$.
-This paper is about the Jordan-H\"older series of locally analytic $G$-representations which are induced from locally algebraic representations of a parabolic subgroup $P \sub G$.
-The theory of locally analytic representations was introduced by Schneider and Teitelbaum \cite{ST1}.
-They come up in the study of vector bundles on $p$-adic period domains \cite{ST3, O} and in the $p$-adic Langlands program.
-In \cite{S2,Te} the authors pose the question of determining the irreducible parabolically induced locally-analytic representations.
-More generally, one like to know the Jordan-H\"older series of such an object.
+This paper is about the Jordan-H\"older series of certain classes of locally analytic $G$-representations.
+In particular, our treatment includes those representations which are induced from locally algebraic representations of a parabolic subgroup.

+The theory of locally analytic representations was introduced by P. Schneider and J. Teitelbaum in \cite{ST1}.
+Such representations appear in the study of vector bundles on $p$-adic period domains \cite{ST3, O} and in the $p$-adic Langlands program.
+In \cite{S2,Te} the authors pose the question of determining irreducible parabolically induced locally-analytic representations.
+More generally, one would like to know the Jordan-H\"older series of such an object.
 Here we give a partial answer to these questions.
-As an application we consider the equivariant filtration constructed in \cite{O} on the space of sections $H^0(\cX,\cL)$ where $\cL$ is a homogeneous line bundle on projective space $\bbP^d$ and $\cX \subset \bbP^d$ is the Drinfeld half space.
-We prove that it is ``essentially'' a Jordan-H\"older series.
+As an application we consider the $\GL_{d+1}$-equivariant filtration constructed in \cite{O} on the Fr\'echet space $H^0(\cX,\cL)$, where $\cL$ is a homogeneous line bundle on projective space $\bbP^d_K$ and $\cX \subset \bbP^d_K$ is the Drinfeld half space.
+It is shown here that this filtration is either a Jordan-H\"older series, or that it has a simple refinement (which we describe explicitly) that is a Jordan-H\"older series.